 One of the first things I learned about my husband when we started dating was that he swore by those chocolate cake mixes with "pudding in the mix."

-With a richness and decadence reminiscent of those single-serve flourless cakes, the simplicity of scooping this pudding cake into a bowl, top with ice cream or coconut whipped cream, and digging right in is pure bliss.
+With a richness and decadence reminiscent of those single-serve flourless cakes, the simplicity of scooping this pudding cake into a bowl, topped with ice cream or whipped coconut cream, and digging right in is pure bliss.

 With the weekend ahead, treat yourself to a little pudding and a little cake, in one satisfying bite.